wardle/clods/README.md

 In these examples, we'll use

-- /var/local/ods-2021-02   for our organisation index
+- /var/local/ods-2021-02.db   for our organisation index
-- /var/local/nhspd-2020-11 for our postcode index
+- /var/local/nhspd-2020-11.db for our postcode index

-You can choose to use a single directory and update-in-place, or build a new repository at intervals.
-I prefer read-only, immutable backing data by default, so favour the latter.
+You can choose to use a single file for each and update-in-place, or build a new repository at intervals.
+I prefer read-only, immutable backing data by default, so favour the latter generally, particularly when generating containers.

 We also need to specify a temporary cache for downloaded data.